Podcast Sponsorship ROI Case Studies and Examples (2026)

 Five tracking systems confirmed attribution across the six-month exclusivity period:

-• Custom promo code GROWTHTOOL for first month free
+• Custom promo code GROWTHTOOL for the first month free

 • UTM parameters: source=podcast, medium=audio, campaign=exclusivity-q1

-• Dedicated landing page with podcast-specific onboarding flow
+• Dedicated landing page with a podcast-specific onboarding flow

 • Monthly performance calls to review attribution data